caroc0/HW10-TimeSeries/README-3.md

 - - -

-### Submission

-* Use the starter Jupyter Notebooks for the time series and regression analyses and host the notebooks on GitHub.

-* Include a markdown that summarizes your models and findings and include this report in your GitHub repo.

-* Submit the link to your GitHub project to Bootcampspot.

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+"© 2020 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved."